-A report to the Title IX Coordinator is not the same as a formal complaint.
-In order for a report to be officially resolved, a formal complaint must be filed in writing alleging sexual harassment or other sexual misconduct against a respondent and requesting that the school officially investigate and resolve the allegation.
-The complaint may be resolved through either Informal Resolution or through the Formal Resolution, both explained further in this document.
+A report to the Civil Rights and Title IX Coordinator is not the same as a formal complaint.
+In order for a report to be officially resolved, a formal complaint must be filed in writing alleging prohibited conduct against a respondent and requesting that the College officially investigate and resolve the allegation.
+The complaint may be resolved through either Informal Resolution or through the Formal Resolution.